sframe-wg/sframe/draft-ietf-sframe-enc.md

 * A counter (CTR) that is used to construct the nonce for the encryption

 Applications MUST ensure that each (KID, CTR) combination is used for exactly one SFrame encryption operation.
-A typical approach to achieving this guarantee is outlined in {{header-value-uniqueness}}.
+A typical approach to achieve this guarantee is outlined in {{header-value-uniqueness}}.

 ~~~ aasvg